tj/node-prune/Readme.md

 ## What?

-node-prune is a small tool to prune unnecessary files from ./node_modules.
+node-prune is a small tool to prune unnecessary files from ./node_modules, such as markdown, typescript source files, and so on.

 ## Why?